 Q: I'm 62 years old and have a traditional IRA that is maturing and I want to put it in a high interest rate CD at a different bank.
-Can I take the money out and take the check to the other bank for the CD without any penalty or taxes on that money?
+Can I take the money out and take the check to the other bank for the CD investment without any penalty or taxes on that money?

-How to avoid taxes and penalties when transferring an IRA
+Transferring IRA: avoid taxes and penalties

 Specifically, the wording of your question raises three issues:

-1. Make sure you roll over into a traditional IRA
+1. Rolling over into a traditional IRA

 People often refer to IRAs and certificates of deposits interchangeably.
 While they are often linked, they represent different things.

-IRAs.
 An IRA is a tax arrangement, a retirement account that allows you to defer taxes on contributions (for a traditional IRA) and on investment earnings.
 The money in this tax arrangement can be invested in a variety of ways, including savings accounts and CDs, but also more long-term investments like stocks and bonds.

-CDs.
 A CD is not a tax arrangement but a type of deposit account, usually paying a specified interest rate over a particular length of time.

 You could get a check from your existing IRA and then deposit it in a new IRA.
 However, that withdrawal might be subject to tax withholding since it is going through you rather than directly into the new IRA.
-To avoid this you should look into a trustee-to-trustee transfer, where one IRA trustee (in this case, your first bank) transfers the money directly to another IRA trustee (your new bank).
+To avoid this, you should look into a trustee-to-trustee transfer, where one IRA trustee (in this case, your first bank) transfers the money directly to another IRA trustee (your new bank).
 Trustee-to-trustee transfers are not subject to withholding.

-3. Find the best CD rates before transferring
+3. Find the best CD rates before transferring your IRA

 Got a financial question about saving, investing or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
-Just go to the MoneyRates.com home page and look for the "Ask the Expert" box on the lower left.
+Just go to the MoneyRates.com home page and look for the "Ask the Expert" at the bottom of the page.